jasongrimes/hello-docker/README.md

 ### Expose environment variables to web app

-Docker containers need to be configurable by environment variables, but a JavaScript frontend app runs in a client web browser, and doesn't have access to environment in the server container.
+Docker containers need to be configurable by environment variables, but a JavaScript frontend app runs in a client web browser and so doesn't have access to the web container environment at runtime.

 To work around this,
 a publicly accessible file called `env.js` can be created that defines the needed environment variables as global JavaScript variables on the `window.env` object.